SUMMER 2025 NEWSLETTER

 CLIENT TESTIMONIAL

 “He was a miracle worker for us.
 He saved my husband because the stress that he was under was extremely taxing on him and literally destroying him.
-I would say Adam saved him and gave him his life back” – Dale Silver, the Candy Man’s Wife
+I would say Adam saved him and gave him his life back” – Dale Silver, the Candy Man’s Widow

 Danny Ramrattan Was Featured on the Lawyers Who Cares Podcast